TheZoraiz/ascii-image-converter/README.md

 #### --braille OR -b

+> **Note:** Braille pattern display heavily depends on which terminal or font you're using.
+In windows, try changing the font from command prompt properties if braille characters don't display

 Use braille characters instead of ascii.
 For this flag, your terminal must support braille patters (UTF-8) properly.
 Otherwise, you may encounter problems with colored or even uncolored braille art.
 ```
 ascii-image-converter [image paths/urls] -b